coder/coder/docs/admin/scale/index.md

 The test does the following:

-- create `n` workspaces
+1. create `1000` workspaces
-- establish SSH connection to each workspace
+1. establish SSH connection to each workspace
-- run `sleep 3 && echo hello` on each workspace via the web terminal
+1. run `sleep 3 && echo hello` on each workspace via the web terminal
-- close connections, attempt to delete all workspaces
+1. close connections, attempt to delete all workspaces
-- return results (e.g. `99 succeeded, 1 failed to connect`)
+1. return results (e.g. `998 succeeded, 2 failed to connect`)

-Workspace jobs run concurrently, meaning that the test will attempt to connect to each workspace as soon as it is provisioned instead of waiting for all 100 workspaces to create.
+Concurrency is configurable. `concurrency 0` means the scaletest test will attempt to create & connect to all workspaces immediately.

 ## Troubleshooting